Previous Incense & Resins Magic Oils Essential Oils Seeds Herbs & Resins Main Contact Next

 How to Grow Self Heal

-Prunella vulgaris in my garden 2012Self heal will germinate at room temperature without any cold stratification, but it helps to cold stratify the seeds for a month.
+Prunella vulgaris in Harold's garden 2012Self heal will germinate at room temperature without any cold stratification, but it helps to cold stratify the seeds for a month.
 Also try fluctuating temperatures between 68-86F/20-30C (warm in day, cool at night).
 Transplant to sun or partial shade and damp soil.
 Like many mints, it enjoys wet spots.
 It gets up to 1ft/.3m tall and 9"/22cm wide, but this is the kind of plant that looks good in bunches.
 It's a short-lived perennial, so it might last only 3 years but can live as long as 10; it often reseeds, though.
 Violet/blue (or sometimes pink or white) flowers appear June-October.
 Hardy to zone 4 (-30F/-34C).
-This tends to spread, but doesn't seem as aggressive as other mints, at least, not in my garden.
+This tends to spread, but (in our experience) doesn't seem as aggressive as other mints.
 Butterflies and bees enjoy its nectar, and rabbits like the leaves.
 Seeds live at least 5 years when stored cool and dry.
 Harvest the leaves when the flowers are just budding, preferably during a New Moon.
 General growing info.
 Top

 Prunella vulgaris